paulreyneveld/THProj8/README.md

-This project was built for the completion of the eight part of the TH FSJS Tech Degree.
+This project was built for the completion of the eighth part of the TH FSJS Tech Degree.